 The Airport does not currently have a vehicle service road (VSR) or a perimeter road that allows Airport vehicles to circulate the airfield without having to cross runways.
-Therefore, it is recommended that the Airport construct a proper VSR.
+Therefore, it is recommended that the Airport construct a proper VSR to be used by airport operations and maintenance staff.
 This could be phased by initially constructing a VSR in the northern and eastern areas of the Airport, before ultimately circling the entire airfield.
-Having a VSR that meets standards would promote operational safety by greatly reducing the need for vehicular runway crossings, providing safer accessibility to NAVAIDs, and enabling the Airport to better monitor wildlife hazards.
+Creating dedicated roads for airport staff to remain on airport property without requiring travel on Mn-37 and S Dublin Rd (public roads) enhances airport operational safety by eliminating the potential incidents/accidents on public right-of-way.
+Having a VSR that meets standards also promotes operational safety by greatly reducing the need for vehicular runway crossings, providing safer accessibility to NAVAIDs, and enabling the Airport to better monitor wildlife hazards.